Frequently Asked Questions

 -

 Cost varies based on your usage and the chemistry and quality of your battery.
 Solar Plus’s holistic energy solutions start with improving energy efficiency within your home and then working to minimize your electric bill.
-In some cases, Solar Plus will recommend changes in lighting or refrigeration.
+In some cases, Solar Plus will recommend changes in lighting or hot water heating.
 Next might be energy savings made possible by smart home automation.
 Finally, your solar system will be the right size and cost because all effort has been made to shrink the energy budget of your home or building.

 Time of Use rates are almost the inevitable next step of the local utility and are currently offered as a pilot program.
 Time of Use rates, however, are also minimized by clever use of the battery when rates are high.
-By incorporating best energy practices in your home, the Solar Plus energy solution will be more affordable, more custom, and overall better investment.Is Solar PV a good investment?
+By incorporating best energy practices in your home, the Solar Plus energy solution will be more affordable, more custom, and overall better investment.

 YES!
 Solar PV still has a 65% tax credit!
 (35% State tax credit and 30% Federal tax credit).
 Don't miss out on these worthwhile tax credits that will not be around for long.